docker-library/docs/php-zendserver/content.md

 To specify a pre-defined admin password for Zend Server use:
 - ZS_ADMIN_PASSWORD

+Automatically Deploy an app from Git URL:
+- GIT_URL

 MySQL vars for clustered ops. *ALL* are required for the node to properly join a cluster:
 -  MYSQL_HOSTNAME - ip or hostname of MySQL database